Jonathan Goldstein (businessman): Chelsea

-In 2013, he was appointed the inaugural head of European real estate and direct investments for global investment firm Guggenheim Partners.
-In 2014, Goldstein co-founded Cain Hoy Enterprises with two other Guggenheim Partners alumni, Henry Silverman and Eldridge Industries chair Todd Boehly, with minority backing from Guggenheim Partners.
-The firm rebranded to Cain International in 2017 and, by 2022, had over $14 billion in assets under management across Europe and the United States.
 In 2022, Goldstein was part of a consortium of buyers who acquired Chelsea F.C. from billionaire Roman Abramovich.
-The deal was finalized on May 30, 2022 and Goldstein became co-owner and director of Chelsea F.C.
+The deal was finalized on May 30, 2022, and Goldstein became a director of Chelsea.
 In October 2022, Goldstein stated that Chelsea's ownership were looking to maximize the team's potential, and were in the early stages of planning to redevelop Stamford Bridge.